Sam Lato in Russian army uniform, 1945

 Photographed by Mitch Braff in September of 2003

-Sam Lato was born in the town of Baronovich, Poland on February 24th, 1925.
+Sam Lato was born in the town of Baronovich, Poland on February 24, 1925.
 East of Warsaw, Baronovich became part of Soviet Poland in 1939.
 Sam and his family would not have direct contact with the Nazis until the German invasion of Russia.
 In the summer of 1941, his town was occupied.
-A few months later the Baronovich ghetto was created.
+A few months later, the Baronovich Ghetto was created.
 Sam became a part of the resistance in the ghetto before he learned about the partisans.
-In Baronovich, he made cigarette lighters to barter on the black market, and smuggled in medicine and bullets.
+In Baronovich, he made cigarette lighters to barter on the black market and smuggled in medicine and bullets.

 In 1944, Sam was liberated by the Russians and joined the Red Army in their advance to the Baltic Sea.
-Sam and his wife remained in the USSR for several years following the war, but eventually they defected and fled to West Germany, ultimately immigrating to the United States, where Sam lives today.
+Sam and his wife remained in the USSR for several years following the war before defecting and fleeing to West Germany.
+They eventually immigrated to the United States, where Sam lives today.